Share this Article

 There’s a lot to ask about, and sometimes you don’t even know all the things you should be asking, so Brick Underground checked in with NYC brokers on what are the most common questions first-time buyers ask, and we got the answers, too.

 Perhaps unsurprisingly, many of the queries focus on money: with questions on broker’s fees, closing costs, monthlies, and down payments being the most common.
-But if your question is not covered here, consider BOND New York’s Adam Taylor’s biggest tip:
+If your question is not covered here, consider BOND New York’s Adam Taylor’s biggest tip:

 “The first thing to remember when buying real estate in New York is that there are no dumb questions.
 Because we live in such a real estate-driven city, where real estate often is the subject of cocktail chatter, many buyers are afraid to ask important questions because they feel like they should already know the answers.”